h3po/ansible-role-proxmox_cloudinit_bootstrap/README.md

           become: true

       # this is a variable defined by the proxmox inventory plugin if the vm exists
-      when: proxox_vmid is not defined
+      when: proxmox_vmid is not defined

     # the vm should now exist, but it may not be started if it wasn't just created
     - name: gather facts